The Employment Act: Starting Your Business in Singapore

 1.5 x number of hours of overtime worked x (12 x monthly basic rate of pay) / (52 weeks x 44 hours) For non-workmen whose monthly basic rate of pay is $2,250 or more: 1.5 x number of hours of overtime worked x (12 x $2,250) / (52 weeks x 44 hours)

-According to Part IV of the Employment Act, workman with basic Salary $4,500 or less or to a non-workman employee if his monthly basic salary is $2,500 or less, it is mandatory to make overtime payment.
+According to Part IV of the Employment Act, for a workman with a basic salary $4,500 or less or to a non-workman employee with a monthly basic salary less than $2,500, it is mandatory to make overtime payment.

-Generally, the payment of salary should be paid on a working day and during working hours at the place of work or at any other place agreed between the employer and employee.
-It may also be paid into the employee’s personal bank account.
+Generally, the payment of salary should be paid on a working day and during working hours at the place of work or at any other agreed-upon location.
+It may also be paid directly into the employee’s personal bank account.

 a) Termination of contract of service by the employer or dismissal on the grounds of misconduct: